nightscout/AndroidAPS/README-Combo.md

 - If the loop requests a running TBR to be cancelled the Combo will set a TBR of 90% or 110% for 15 minutes instead.
 This is because cancelling a TBR causes an alert on the pump which causes a lot of vibrations.
+- Due to the bug (which causes the pump to become unreachable when reading history regularly), a delivered bolus will NOT be added to treatments when the connection was lost during bolusing or when a pump error occurs (e.g. occlusion).
+This will raise a message (and play an annoying sound) and the user will have a create a bolus record via Careportal/NS manually.
+Currently this requires an available NS installation and being online (for a short time).
+Hopefully both of these issues can be resolved in future versions.

 Reporting bugs:
 - Note the precise time the problem occurred and describe the circumstances and steps that caused